codecasupport/playbook/docs/community.md

 ## Product owner

-Code California is led by a product owner sponsored by the California Government Operations Agency (acting).
+Code CA Open Source is led by a product owner sponsored by the California Government Operations Agency (acting).
 The PO is responsible for:

 * Translating community input and lessons learned into continuous improvement action items

-* Serving as the primary point of contact on general inquiries related to Code California
+* Serving as the primary point of contact on general inquiries related to Code CA Open Source

 * Coordinating administrative aspects of Working Group activities